patoglu/design-patterns/README.md

-# design-patterns
+## design-patterns

 This repository contains implementations of most of the famous design patterns.
-The code is written with Java.

-See the reports for each assignment for better understanding.
+For each assignment:

+- The problem itself
+- Implementation in Java
+- Javadoc
+- Class diagram
+- Explanation

+are provided.